 The Piedmont Convocation consists of the eight Episcopal churches in Cherokee, Spartanburg, and Union counties.
 Please refer to the above links for the latest updates from this convocation.

-The Rev. Paula Griffin; Church of the Advent, Spartanburg
+Dean: The Rev. Jenny Gettys; Church of the Incarnation, Gaffney

 The Foothills Convocation is made up of the 13 Episcopal churches in Anderson, Greenville, Laurens, Oconee and Pickens counties and Christ Church Episcopal School in Greenville.

 Dean: The Rev. Mike Flanagan; Holy Cross, Simpsonville

 Lay Warden: Mr. Frank Boineau; St. Peter’s, Greenville